|Home||Products||Education||Your Physical Health||Learning Disorders||Neuro-Development||Bookstore|

 The first level is often addressed through corrective lenses or glasses, and surgery where needed.
 With the second level, interventions rely mostly with exercises and sometimes surgery.
 The third level interventions almost always depend on exercises to develop neuro-pathways to improve visual processing.
 The bulk of this article will focus on exercises addressing problems in levels two and three as they relate to learning.

 Most systematic approaches to overcoming learning disorders include a visual component with exercises designed to overcome problems.
-DORE, Structure of Intellect (SOI), Pace Tutoring or Rx Learning all have visual exercises to help participants overcome their learning related visual problems.
+Structure of Intellect (SOI), and Rx Learning have visual exercises to help participants overcome their learning related visual problems.
 However, the profession best equipped to identify and treat developmental vision problems are members of the American Academy of Optometry.

 It is estimated that 20% of the population has enough problems with their visual system to cause problems in learning.
 This percentage is much higher (80 % or over) in children diagnosed with Attention Deficit/Hyperactivity Disorders, Reading Disorders and Autism Spectrum Disorders.
 Almost every child that is hyperactive and/or Autistic can benefit from vision exercises.